AstroMined/debtonator/docs/custom_instructions.md

    - Follow the commit message structure below
    - Include all significant changes
    - Reference related ADRs or issues
+   - Present the commit message in a code block for convenience

 ## Commit Message Structure